davechurchill/sandbox/README.md

 # Hardware

-The hardware used for our sandbox is as follows, but is not required to be followed exactly:
+The hardware used for our sandbox is as follows:

+- Any computer with a decent CPU / GPU
 - Intel RealSense Depth Camera D455
+- BenQ 1080p DLP Gaming Projector TH575

 # Installation